By Roger Cox, Editor

 The Mount Washington Resort in New Hampshire's White Mountains dates to 1902.
 Pennsylvania coal and rail magnate Joseph Stickney built the stately white hotel, employing some 250 Italian artisans to create, among other things, the exceptionally ornate plasterwork that still decorates the lobby, ballroom, and octagonal dining room.
-Renovated now after falling on hard times, the National Historic Landmark once again lures guests with its 900-foot wraparound veranda, four-course dinners, and full suite of resort facilities, including an 18-hole Donald Ross golf course, swimming pools, horseback riding, tennis, and hiking trails.
+Renovated now after falling on hard times, the National Historic Landmark once again lures guests with its 900-foot wraparound veranda, delectable dinners, and full suite of resort facilities, including an 18-hole Donald Ross golf course, swimming pools, horseback riding, tennis, and hiking trails.

-The resort sits on 2,500 acres in the White Mountain National forest in a ring of forested peaks.
+The resort sits on 2,500 acres in the White Mountain National Forest in a ring of forested peaks.
 The tallest of these is 6,288-foot Mt.
 Washington, New England's loftiest.
 It is renowned for its windy summit where conditions are more arctic than temperate.
 The Ammonoosuc River flows past the hotel separating the knoll it sits on from the meadow beyond.

 In 1944, the hotel made history when the representatives of 44 nations met there for the United Nations Monetary and Financial Conference.
 Known as the Bretton Woods Conference, this historic meeting established the American dollar as the backbone or benchmark of international exchange, pegging it to gold at $35/ounce.
 The Gold Room where they met is now cordoned off and except for new carpet looks much as it did then.
 That conference also led to the establishment of the International Monetary Fund.
 During that historic summer, the hotel never opened to outside guests, the U.S. Government having taken it over for the entire season (only one other summer since 1902 has the hotel not opened and that was following the Depression).

-Pro Shop: 603-278-8989
+Pro Shop: 603-278-4653

 Email: